vasilakisfil/Introspected-REST/README.md

 Implementing such requirements using REST's HATEOAS process becomes an extreme challenge for both the server and the client developer, that usually it's preferrable to write crystal clear documentation that creating a fully REST API.
+Thus, our understanding is that API designers have been consicouly avoiding applying REST to the full extent in their designs.

 When REST was introduced, the internet was in its infancy.